AlexGoico/Diceware-Pass-Genarator/README.md

 ```

 If you decide to build in another directory you must copy or link the
 diceware_dict.txt file to that directory.
-Lining is done on windows by
+Linking is done on windows by
 creating a shortcut while on linux its `ln -s` on the terminal.